Dutchento/organization-code-of-conduct/CodeOfConduct-community.md

 * Not understanding the differences between constructive criticism and disparagement.
 * Sustained disruptions.
 * Violence, threats of violence or violent language.
-* Agressively promote your own products or services.
+* Aggressively promote your own products or services.
 * Recruitment outside specified channels
   * You are allowed to post jobs in 2 places: the #werk channel on slack (free) and our blog ([paid](https://www.dutchento.org/vacature-plaatsen/)).
 We will remove posts outside of those area's.
   * Unsolicited recruitment through DM is not accepted and will result in a ban when reported to the moderators.